artizon-io/nixos-config/README.md

 - Rofi in a broken state if workspace is switched while rofi is opened
 - ibus not working; only fcitx5 works
 - xremap cannot gather the focused application's info (for app-specific keymaps) for hypr.
 With the `wlroot` feature it works for now
+- Bluetooth not working
+- Waybar not configured.
+Ideally should have system tray icons for network manager and blueman and so on